Safety and Security

 Providing Support During Disruptions

-Dispatching the agency's Impact Team ambassadors and RTD volunteers during planned and unplanned service disruptions.
+Dispatching the agency's Impact Team and RTD volunteers during planned and unplanned service disruptions.

 Increasing Outreach Volunteers